NickyEXE/AccessLunches100719/README.md

 - It should have a form to submit a review.
 - It should have the average rating for the restaurant.
 - It should have a list of all reviews of the restaurant.
 Note: this replaces our review index and review show, which we don't need!
-> For the sake of formatting, wrap the section where you render all reviews in a div with a class called `reviews` and wrap each individual restaurant in a div with a class called `review`.
+> For the sake of formatting, wrap the entire view in a div with a class called `show`.
+Additionally, wrap the section where you render all reviews in a div with a class called `reviews` and wrap each individual restaurant in a div with a class called `review`.
 Do not use `<ul>` and `<li>`.

 ### Adding Validations